Nicholas Santos, 42, takes silver at the Swimming Worlds | swimming

 Nicholas Santos on the podium at the 2022 World Cup in Budapest — Photo: Quinn Rooney/Getty Images

-– Every World Cup is tough, if I entered this final I would have a chance.
+– Every World Cup is tough, me entering this final would have a chance.
 I got a silver for Brazil, I’m satisfied, tired.
 The age of the catch, but I’m very happy – said Nicholas.

 The record is even more impressive if we add the World Championships in short course (25m), in which Nicholas, aged 41, was champion in 2021, in Abu Dhabi.
 Before, he had been gold in 2018 in China with 38.